xpmethod/xpmethod.github.io/lab-culture.md

 ---

 During the academic year, XPMethod team meets every Friday afternoon-- from 3pm to 5pm-- at StudioButler (208-B Butler Library).
 This is an openLab and everyone is welcome to attend, regardless of their participation in our research project.
-To facilitate our gathering, we would like to maintain a conscious and engaged environment in the lab, sensitive to the dynamics of power---gender, class, race---particularly as they manifest in spatial and temporal imbalances of participation.
+To facilitate our gathering, we would like to maintain a conscious and engaged environment in the lab, sensitive to the dynamics of power---gender, sexuality, class, race---particularly as they manifest in spatial and temporal imbalances of participation.

 ### Modalities of Engagement